-There’s a lot to love about this restaurant hidden at the back of Hôtel Bienvenue; its cosy atmosphere, its veggie-friendly Japanese fare, its natural wine list and the beautiful illustrations on the menu.
+There’s a lot to love about this restaurant hidden at the back of Hôtel Bienvenue: its cosy atmosphere, veggie-friendly Japanese cuisine, its natural wine list and the beautiful illustrations on the menu.

 Who’s it for?
 Pantruche regulars (it’s run by the same team).

 What should I order?
 Flash-steamed Roumégous oysters with lettuce broth.

 How much?
 Lunchtime menu is €19, dinner €36.

 The bright décor at Caillebotte is bistro-inspired, with touches of Scandinavia; think open kitchen and pale wood.
 Its hearty dishes are thoughtful and surprising, without being disconcerting.
 Vegetables are from the family garden and there’s an exquisite, personal wine selection.

 Who’s it for?
 Fans of hearty cuisine with no boundaries.

 What should I order?
 Raw blue shrimp with a crunchy shimeji mushroom broth.

 How much?
 Choose any five meat-free à la carte dishes for €45.